 The military is a key example of various economic activities.
 It involves the primary sector through resource extraction for military needs, like minerals.
 The secondary sector includes the manufacturing of military equipment, while the tertiary sector covers services provided by the military, such as logistics and support.
 Additionally, the quaternary sector focuses on military research and development, and the quinary sector involves high-level decision-making and strategy.

-In Bolivia, the military expenditure in 2023 is 644.3 million US dollars, which is 1.48% of the country’s GDP.
-The active military force consists of 34,100 personnel, resulting in about 6.3 active military members per 1,000 capita.
+In Bolivia, military expenditure in 2023 was approximately $588.8 million USD, representing approximately 1.26% of GDP.
+The active military force consists of approximately 34,100 personnel.

 International Trade of Bolivia